MDverse/md_data_schema/schema.md

-            str url "Direct URL to access the file ('None' if inside a zip archive)" bool is_from_zip_file "True if file is extracted from a zip archive" int parent_zip_file_id FK "File ID of the parent zip file, if applicable" int software_id FK "Foreign key referencing the software used to generate the file" }
+            str url "Direct URL to access the file ('None' if inside a zip archive)" bool is_from_zip_file "True if file is extracted from a zip archive" int parent_zip_file_id FK "File ID of the parent zip file, if applicable" }
         topology_files {
             int file_id PK, FK "Primary key and foreign key referencing files"